-Description: The harbour at Goderich was originally just the mouth of the Menesetung (Maitland) River, but in the 1830s, the Canada Company constructed two stone piers to provide protection for the anchorage.
+Description: The harbour at Goderich was originally just the mouth of the Menesetung (Maitland) River, but in the 1830s, the Canada Company constructed two stone-filled wooden piers to provide protection for the anchorage.

-Five panes of French plate glass, 61 1/2 by 37 inches and three-eights of an inch thick, were installed in the lantern room of the Goderich Lighthouse in 1883.
+Five panes of French plate glass, 61 1/2 by 37 inches and three-eighths of an inch thick, were installed in the lantern room of Goderich Lighthouse in 1883.
 The light source was also upgraded at that time to ten mammoth flat-wick burners.
-According to the Huron Signal, Keeper G. N. McDonald was exceedingly pleased with the improvements to the lighthouse.
-The lighthouse was further improved in 1908 through the installation of a "dioptric illuminating apparatus" that replaced the previous "catoptric apparatus."
-The present outer breakwaters were added to the harbour between 1904 and 1908.
+According to the Huron Signal, Keeper McDonald was exceedingly pleased with the improvements to the lighthouse.
+The lighthouse was further improved in 1908 through the installation of a fourth-order French lens that replaced the previous catoptric apparatus.

-As a result of the perceived inadequacy of the lights at Goderich during the Great Lakes Storm of 1913, also known as the "Big Blow," the stone tower was heightened five feet in 1914 and received a concrete deck, to replace the old stone deck, and a new lantern room with a “double-flash long-focus reflector” for the light.
-Electricity also arrived at the lighthouse that year, which allowed for the automation of the light.
+As a result of the perceived inadequacy of the lights at Goderich during the “Big Blow” of 1913, the stone tower atop the hill was heightened five feet in 1914 and received a new lantern room, a “double-flash long-focus reflector” for the light, and a concrete deck, to replace the old stone deck.
 The keeper’s dwelling that was attached to the square tower was sold off and relocated to a private parcel just northeast of the tower, where it served as part of “Craigie Cottages.”
 The keeper’s dwelling was torn down in 1985, after having been purchased by a new owner in 1980.

 In a legal transaction, dated August 29, 2003, Her Majesty Queen Elizabeth II sold the lighthouse and the surrounding land to the Town of Goderich for the sum of one dollar.
-In 2009, local marine enthusiasts and Marine Heritage Committee approached the Town of Goderich about restoring the lighthouse exterior to its original condition.
-After extensive research, the tower was stripped of its paint, had its mortar replaced with period mortar, received a new door and windows, and was repainted with three coats of paint Thoroseal.
-Interactive signage designed by Goderich Marine Heritage was installed at the site and after new gardens were planted a grand public opening was held in June 2010.
+In 2009, local marine enthusiasts and the Marine Heritage Committee approached the Town of Goderich about restoring the lighthouse’s exterior to its original condition.
+After extensive research, the tower was stripped of its paint, had its mortar replaced with period mortar, received a new door and windows, and was repainted with three coats of Thoroseal.
+Interactive signage designed by Goderich Marine Heritage was installed at the site, and after new gardens were planted, a grand public opening was held in June 2010.

 Located on a bluff overlooking Lake Huron in Goderich.
 The lighthouse is owned and maintained by the Town of Goderich.
 Grounds open, tower closed.